MicrosoftDocs/powerapps-docs/includes/short-strikethrough.md

-A Boolean (true/false) value that determines whether a line appears through the text that appears on a control.
+**Strikethrough** A Boolean (true/false) value that determines whether a line appears through the text that appears on a control.